luckm7777/vagrantk8s/README.md

 - master `curl 192.168.21.100:32222`
 - node1  `curl 192.168.21.101:32222`
 - node2  `curl 192.168.21.102:32222`
+The output of this command is simply your IP address

 Note:
-- VMs/k8s setup process on my machine with 16 GB of RAM and
+- VMs/k8s setup process on my machine Win10/CPU i5/16GB RAM takes between 10 and 15 minutes.
 - master's and node IPs are local network IPs and are fixed.
-In a rare case of these IP adresses being in conflict with some other local service using one of these IPs, there are two places in code requiring IP declaration change: `Vagrantfile` and `scripts/install-master.sh`
+In a rare case of these IP adresses being in conflict with some other local service using one of thema), there are two places in code requiring IP declaration change: `Vagrantfile` and `scripts/install-master.sh`

 # 4. Implementation details
 ## 4.1 Repository structure
 - `myrevproxy` - directory containing simple helm chart with reverse proxy to `http://ifconfig.me`
 - `scripts` - three scrips installing and configuring kubernetes cluster on the 3 Vagrant-managed VMs
-- `shared` - directory that stores temporary files generated during runtime - script for nodes to join cluster master and kubeconfig file to authorize helm install to the cluster
+- `shared` - directory that stores temporary files generated during runtime - a) script for nodes to join cluster control plane and b) kubeconfig file to authorize helm installs to the cluster
 - `Vagrantfile` - file creating VMs and executing bash scripts

 ## 4.2 Vagrant and Kubernetes setup

 Process works as follows:
 - executes Vagrantfile that creates 3 VMs based on "ubuntu/xenial64" box.
-Process creates VMs named master, node1 and node2)
+Process creates VMs named master, node1 and node2.
 - runs 3 shell scripts located in the "scripts" directory that install dependencies and install kubernetes cluster

 Master node will play the role of control plane.
 On the master node the scripts will: